rakkatak/leheraApp/README.md

 Our application routes are defined as follows:

-    **when('/leheras'):** dThe leheras list view will be shown when the URL hash fragment is /leheras.
+**when('/leheras'):** The leheras list view will be shown when the URL hash fragment is /leheras.
 To construct this view, Angular will use the lehera-list.html template and the LeheraListCtrl controller.

-   ** when('/leheras/:leheraId'):** The lehera details view will be shown when the URL hash fragment matches '/lehera /:leheraId', where :leheraId is a variable part of the URL.
+**when('/leheras/:leheraId'):** The lehera details view will be shown when the URL hash fragment matches '/lehera /:leheraId', where :leheraId is a variable part of the URL.
 To construct the lehera details view, Angular uses the lehera -detail.html template and the LeheraDetailCtrl controller.
 Note this controller is not used yet, but may in the future for displaying details about the raag, musician and time cycle.

 **otherwise({redirectTo: '/leheras'}):** triggers a redirection to /leheras when the browser address doesn't match either of our routes.

 # HowlerJS
 HowlerJS was leveraged for an audio API mainly because it uses the Web Audio API.
 Font Awesome was used to get a spinner icon to display as the music file is loading.
 See code [here](https://raw.githubusercontent.com/rakkatak/leheraApp/master/js/controllers.js)